-This is Pooley's second tour of duty serving as Jackson's associate head coach.
-During his first stint at Lake Superior State (1992-94), Pooley was instrumental in the Lakers' success as they advanced to the NCAA finals three times, winning in 1992 and 1994.
+It is Pooley's second tour of duty serving as Jackson's associate head coach.
+During Pooley's first stint, at Lake Superior State (1992-94), Pooley was instrumental in the Lakers' success as they advanced to the NCAA finals three times, winning in 1992 and 1994.

-In just nine seasons at Notre Dame, Pooley, along with Jackson and fellow assistant Andy Slaggert, has helped change the culture of Irish hockey.
+In 10 seasons at Notre Dame, Pooley, along with Jackson and fellow assistant Andy Slaggert, has helped change the culture of Irish hockey.

 Overseeing the Irish defense, Pooley has seen Notre Dame give up the fewest goals per game (1.67 in `06-'07), the fifth fewest in `07-'08 (2.13) and the fewest again in `08-'09, just 1.71 per game.